ares466/aws-notes/devops-pro/QUICK_FACTS.md

    - `AfterAllowTestTraffic`
    - `BeforeAllowTraffic`
    - `AfterAllowTraffic`
+ - CodeDeploy can publish up to 10 notifications to SNS based on lifecycle events.
+ - CodeDeploy will monitor up to 10 CloudWatch alarms.
+If one of the alarms enter `ALARM` status, the deployment is stopped.
+The deployment group rollback behavior can be customized.
+ - CodeDeploy does not natively support cross-account deployments.
+Instead, engineers must setup a CodeDeploy project in the other account and assume a role to interact with it.

 **CodePipeline**
 - Pipelines can be outfitted with a manual approval stage.
 If manual approval is not granted within 7 days, the pipeline execution fails.

 **EC2**
 - EC2 instance metadata (available at *http://169.254.169.254/latest/meta-data*) contains information about when a spot instance will be terminated (*spot/termination_time*).

+**ECR**
+- ECR supports cross-region and cross-account replication of images.

 **ECS**
 - Use an EventBridge rule to create notifications for stopped ECS tasks: